yihuacheng/Full-face/README.md

 # Full-face
-The Pytorch Implementation of "It’s written all over your face: Full-face appearance-based gaze estimation".
+The Pytorch Implementation of "It’s written all over your face: Full-face appearance-based gaze estimation". (updated in 2021/04/25)

 This is the implementated version in our survey "Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark".
 Please refer our paper or visit our benchmark website <a href="http://phi-ai.org/project/Gazehub/" target="_blank">*GazeHub*</a> for more information.